Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Experiments

-Table \ref{simsiam_normalization} shows the effect of performing $l2$ normalization on the embeddings obtained.
-We found that without using any normalization, the performance metrics become zero in many cases.
-For SimSiam\_v1 (whose augmentation principle is used for all other methods), we found that using $l2$ normalization consistently boosts the performance.
-Thus, for all our later experiments, we make use of $l2$ normalization on the embeddings as a de facto standard.
+\textbf{Effect of l2 normalization for our task:} Table \ref{simsiam_normalization} shows the effect of performing $l2$ normalization on the embeddings obtained using SimSiam.
+We found that without using any normalization, in some cases (eg, Data 2-3) there are no true color variant groups out of the detected clusters (i.e., zero precision), and hence the performance metrics become zero.
+Thus, for all our later experiments, we make use of $l2$ normalization on the embeddings as a de facto standard, for all the methods.

-Table \ref{effect_batch_sz} shows the effect of batch size on the performance in our task using self-supervised learning.
-For this, we consider SimSiam\_v1, SimSiam\_v2 and BYOL, where the first makes use of a batch size of 12, while the others make use of batch sizes of 128.
+\textbf{Effect of Batch Size and Momentum Encoding in SSL for our task:} For studying the effect of batch size in SSL for our task, we introduce a third variant of SimSiam, i.e., SimSiam\_v2: This is essentially SimSiam\_v1 with a batch size of 128.
+We then consider SimSiam\_v1, SimSiam\_v2 and BYOL, where the first makes use of a batch size of 12, while the others make use of batch sizes of 128.
 We observed that a larger batch size usually leads to a better performance.
+This is observed from Table \ref{results_all}, by the higher values of performance metrics in the columns for SimSiam\_v2 and BYOL (vs SimSiam\_v1).
 Additionally, we noted that the momentum encoder used in BYOL causes a further boost in the performance, as observed in its superior performance as compared to SimSiam\_v2 that has the same batch size.
 It should be noted that except for the momentum encoder, the rest of the architecture and augmentations used in BYOL are exactly the same as in SimSiam.
 We observed that increasing the batch size in SimSiam does not drastically or consistently improve its performance, something which its authors also noticed \cite{simsiam_21}.